Anant921/MTech-Research/README.md

 # MTech-Research
-working on RTOS with Dr. Nioraj Kumar(IIT Goa)
+working on RTOS with Dr. Niraj Kumar(IIT Goa)